FINAL Final Workshop Schedule

 In the style of hackathons, you may bring your own piece to work on, you may join other emergent collaborations, or you may just show up to enjoy the show.
 Projects are shared during our Saturday night art show and party, which is open to the public.

-Participating artists and technology creatives may include light, sound, video, performance, landscaping, architectural elements, in addition to visual art, however we encourage all projects incorporate an electronic, sensing, interactive, or self-illuminated component, to be experienced at night.
+Participating artists and technology creatives may include light, sound, video, performance, landscaping, architectural elements, in addition to visual art, however we encourage all projects incorporate an electronic, sensing, interactive, or self-illuminated component, to be experienced outdoors at night.

-Art grants are available to $500 for material project support or subsidized tickets, learn more here.
-The deadline is Friday April 26.
+Art grants were available to $500 for material project support or subsidized tickets, learn more here.
+The deadline was Friday April 26 (now past).

 Workshops for 2021